Rhythm 0: Reception

 Rhythm 0, along with another of Abramović's performances, The Artist Is Present, ranked ninth among the all-time best performance art pieces in a 2013 list by Complex magazine.
-The magazine discussed the two pieces ability to create a relationship between performer and audience, despite the opposing power dynamics of both pieces.
+The magazine discussed the two pieces' ability to create a relationship between performer and audience, despite the opposing power dynamics of both pieces.
 Complex magazine credits Abramović for popularizing performance art to "pop-star standards".

 In 2023, The Guardian revisited Abramovic’s work and its continuing relevance today: "As some of the reviews of her RA show revealed, Abramović’s performance art practice still invites scepticism, even disgust—reactions to which she is long accustomed.
 She told me: 'When I started in the early 70s, everyone said we were crazy.
 "This is not art, it's nothing.
 By using the body as her medium, Abramović shows just how close art can get to life.
 As spectators of her work, we are also implicated in the reality of what people endure.
 Rhythm 0 is a shattering reminder of the people who live in fear of abuse daily."

-The Harvard Crimson in a 2023 article notes in regards to the audience's reception of the piece: "One of the main reactions the audience members aimed to elicit was fear, reflecting the power dynamics at play between the artist and the audience.
+Also in 2023, The Harvard Crimson notes in regards to the audience's reception of the piece: "One of the main reactions the audience members aimed to elicit was fear, reflecting the power dynamics at play between the artist and the audience.
 The audience members were aware that there would be no consequences for their actions against Abramović.
 This lack of consequence contributed to their increased willingness to use the objects in more extreme ways."